MoritzK42/Volumetric-LED-Matrix/README.md

 The BLDC motor was bought on AliExpress: https://de.aliexpress.com/item/1005006110056005.html?spm=a2g0o.order_list.order_list_main.57.53175c5fBHUX8V&gatewayAdapt=glo2deu

-The 16x16 LED Matrix was assembled by JLCPCB PCBA service The other circuit boards where assembled by hand.
+The 16x16 LED Matrix was assembled by JLCPCB PCBA service.

+The other circuit boards where assembled by hand.

 The wireless coils where glued into the holders (make sure to remove the small piece of tape beforehand) with superglue.